Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Asynchronous new
 ****************

-This corresponds to the plain ``new``, ``new_link`` operators etc. discussed earlier, relying internally on the usual ``spawn*`` primitives .
-These basic operators are **asynchronous** (non-blocking): they trigger the creation of a new instance, and return immediately, without waiting for it to complete, and the execution of the calling process continues while (hopefully, i.e. with no guarantee) the instance is being created and executed.
+This corresponds to the plain ``new``, ``new_link`` operators discussed earlier, relying internally on the usual ``spawn*`` primitives .
+These basic operators are **asynchronous** (non-blocking): they trigger the creation of a new instance, and return immediately, without waiting for it to complete, and the execution of the calling process continues while (hopefully, i.e. with no guarantee - the corresponding process may immediately crash) the instance is being created and executed.

 Synchronous new